-At Red Hotels Ltd we have taken responsibility for reducing the negative impacts our actions and activities have on the environment and our local community.
-Our ‘Cherish Our World’ ethos, which is embraced by our whole team, is not simply something that we feel is right, it has become part of our way of life and way of work.
+At Red Hotels Ltd we have taken responsibility for reducing the negative impacts that our actions and activities have on the environment and our local community.
+Our ‘Cherish Our World’ ethos, which is embraced by our whole team, is not simply something that we feel is right, it has become our way of life.

 - We source responsibly, scratching beneath the surface and considering the life cycle of the products and services we purchase.

 - We aim to reduce the amount of waste we send to landfill.

 - We monitor our energy usage and aim to reduce our carbon footprint year-on-year.

 - We create rather than consume.